Adyboy1/Mnist_CNN/README.md

-# Basic CNN using numpy
+# Basic Neural Network using numpy
 Simple neural network that is trained to recognise digits from the mnist dataset.

 The input was taken as a in the form of 784 neurons with each neuron having the pixel value of a pixel from the image(28 x 28 = 784)